EarthAsylum/eacKeyValue/readme.md

     set_site_key_value( $key, $value, [$expires] );
     get_site_key_value( $key, $default );

 `transient` - Treat this key/value as transient.
 When using an external object cache, the key/value is not stored in the key-value table, assuming that the object cache will store it.
+If a key/value record is not found when retrieving a `transient`, the WordPress transient is retrieved and saved as a key/value.

     set_key_value( $key, $value, [$expires], "transient" );
     get_key_value( $key, $default, "transient" );

+>   Changing `get_transient($name,$value)` to `get_key_value($name,$value,'transient')` in your code will convert existing WP transients to key/value pairs.

 `nocache` - Marks the key/value as "non-persistent" so an external object cache will not store the key/value.
 It is stored in the key-value table.

     set_key_value( $key, $value, [$expires], "nocache" );
     get_key_value( $key, $default, "nocache" );

 `prefetch` - If the object cache supports pre-fetching, indicates this should be a pre-fetched key/value.
-Pre-fetched items are loaded and cached in a single operation at the start of a request.
+Pre-fetched objects are loaded and cached in a single operation at the start of a request and should only be used for keys needed on every page.

     set_key_value( $key, $value, [$expires], "prefetch" );
     get_key_value( $key, $default, "prefetch" );